 You're home after spending the day at work, and you open your Facebook homepage.
 A job ad catches your eye and it sounds enticing.
 Decent money, work from home, not an MLM scheme - keywords that call out to you.
 The downside?
 It sounds a little too good to be true and you're not sure if it's a scammy job ad.

 With a large number of vague, job advertisements that promise a high salary, how can you tell a real job ad from a fake one?
 Don't worry!
+Let BGC Group, Singapore's trusted recruitment agency help you out.
 Here's what you need to look out for during your next job search.

 1. Keywords That Sound Too Good To Be True

 Let's be clear.
 If the job advertisement sounds too good to be true, there is a very high chance that it probably is!
 Look out for keywords that sounds a little suspicious.
 Often times, scammy keywords will make the job ad sound like a "get rich quick" scheme.
 Some keywords to look out for include, "work from home", "flexible hours", "very high pay", "no need for previous experience", and "must be ok with traveling overseas".